-As well as learning all the core basics – including greetings and introductions – students that challenge themselves with our French IGCSE course will also develop a clear understanding of how the French language is structured.
+As well as refreshing your knowledge of the core basics – including greetings and introductions – students that challenge themselves with our International GCSE French course will also develop a clear understanding of how the French language is structured.

 This will then allow them to fully understand its unique quirks and grammar, rather than a simple list of memorised phrases and sayings.